electricians mate at work

 EM3 Luke uses an oscilloscope to ensure that a ventilation electric motor is balanced aboard the USS George Washington (CVN 73).
 (Source: U.S. Navy / MCSN Bayas)

-What’s Life Like for Navy Electricians Mates (EM)?
+What’s Life Like for Navy Electrician’s Mates (EM)?

-The Navy charges its Electricians Mate with the operation of the ship’s electrical appliances, lighting systems, electrical power generation systems, and electrical equipment.
+The Navy charges its Electrician’s Mate with the operation of the ship’s electrical appliances, lighting systems, electrical power generation systems, and electrical equipment.

 Their duties consist of the routine maintenance, installation, adjustment, testing, operation, and repair of electrical equipment.

-They’re are also expected to perform repair and maintenance of related electrical equipment.
+They are also expected to perform repair and maintenance of related electrical equipment.

 On a day-to-day basis, the Electricians Mate have a variety of duties, including:

-• Lighting and power circuit installation.
+• Installing lighting and power circuits

-• Wire-running for lights and other equipment.
+• Running wires for lights and other equipment

-• Appliance and electrical equipment repair.
+• Repairing appliances and electrical equipment

 • Ensuring the operating efficiency of electric motors.

-• Connecting electric power equipment and electric power machinery.
+• Connecting electric power equipment and machinery

-• Repairing and maintaining shipboard elevator systems.
+• Repairing and maintaining shipboard elevator systems

 EMs mostly work indoors both at sea and ashore in various conditions.
-There is likely to be loud noises in the course of a workday.

 Related ArticleAir Force Electrical Systems (3E0X1): Career Details